ryasar79/reduxx/README.md

 **ReduxX is incredibly simple** to install and learn.
 Everything you need to know is contained in this README.md file. **For ReduxX you only need to follow the 3 simple steps in the [How it Works Section](#how-it-works) below!** Essentially, you only need to be concerned with two functions: `reduxX.getState`, and `reduxX.setState`.
 These functions work exactly like normal React state, except you can use them anywhere in your code to access a global state, wow!

-**Redux is the opposite of simple**, Dan Abramov makes things way too complicated.
+**Redux is the opposite of simple**, Redux makes things way too complicated.
 Don't believe me?
 Check out this screen capture:

 [![Screen_Shot_2018-02-26_at_8.11.50_PM.png](https://s18.postimg.org/gpnkvs589/Screen_Shot_2018-02-26_at_8.11.50_PM.png)](https://lessonshop.net)

 **This is just the intro** to the [official Redux website](https://redux.js.org).
 6 sections (plus an examples section) give me a break😂😂😂!
-Not to mention how pretentious his writing style is just based on looking at these section names, "Prior Art", "Three Principles"... come on, React state should be a really simple straightforwards thing.
+Not to mention how pretentious the writing style is just based on looking at these section names, "Prior Art", "Three Principles"... come on, I think React state should be a really simple straightforwards thing.
+We don't need a real library's amount of literature on a simple NodeJs library.😉

 <br>